-- 1 stick (1/2 cup) unsalted. butter at room temperature
+- 1 stick or 1/2 cup Unsalted. butter at room temperature

 Giant Chocolate Toffee Cookies

-- 7 ounces chocolate - covered English toffee bars (such as Heath), coarsely chopped,
+- 7 oz Chocolate - covered English toffee bars (such as Heath), coarsely chopped,

 Chocolate cookies with a little heat!